Lukeaalbert/LoveIsland/README.md

 ## Have you ever wondered what it would be like to star in "Love Island?"
 Well now you (kind of) can!

-This project was inspired by and based on Charlie Holtz's (@cbn123) David Attenborough narration project.
+This project was inspired by and based on Charlie Holtz's David Attenborough narration project.
 This programs capture images via your personal computer camera, and utilizes Open AI APIs to generate narration.
-Next Eleven Labs cloned voice text-to-speach API narrates you in real time with the voice of the famous UK Love Island host, Iain Stirling.
+Next, Eleven Lab's cloned voice text-to-speach API narrates you in real time with the voice of the famous UK Love Island host, Iain Stirling.

 ### Walkthrough